-Greek Advance is an annual retreat for incoming chapter presidents and IFC, NPHC, and Panhellenic council officers, that is held on the first weekend back to school in January.
+SFL Advance is an annual retreat for incoming chapter presidents and IFC, NPHC, MGC, and Panhellenic council officers.
 The retreat focuses on leadership skill development, community building, relationship building, and providing new presidents and officers with resources they will need to be successful in their positions.
-Greek Advance curriculum is developed by the Fraternity & Sorority Life staff and is evaluated each year.
+SFL Advance curriculum is developed by the Sorority & Fraternity Life staff and is evaluated each year.